-We calculated the TCO for a hypothetical large-scale enterprise that plans to purchase performance-comparable configurations of either Dell PowerEdge R910 servers or HP ProLiant DL385 G7 servers for an SAP ERP environment running under Windows Server 2008 and SQL Server 2008.
+We calculated the TCO for a hypothetical large-scale enterprise that plans to purchase performance-comparable configurations of either Dell PowerEdge R910 servers or HP ProLiant DL585 G7 servers for an SAP ERP environment running under Windows Server 2008 and SQL Server 2008.
 We used each server's performance running an SAP ERP workload to determine the number of servers in the performance-equivalent configurations and then calculated the cost of the two solutions.

-In hands-on tests in our labs, the Dell PowerEdge R910 server, running in a dual-socket configuration, delivered 22 percent better SAP performance, and supported more than 20 percent more users than the HP ProLiant DL385 G7 dual-socket server.
+In hands-on tests in our labs, the Dell PowerEdge R910 server delivered 15.8 percent better SAP performance, and supported more than 14.9 percent more users than the HP ProLiant DL585 G7.